Brussels Sprout Caesar Salad

 Caesar salad with brussels sprouts in a bowl.

-To officially (or sort of unofficially) Caesar-ize the salad, I make an egg free dressing without anchovies that still has the brightness and creaminess of a classic Caesar salad.
+My version of Caesar dressing has no eggs or anchovies.
+To officially (or sort of unofficially) Caesar-ize the salad, I make an egg-free dressing without anchovies that still has the brightness and creaminess of a classic Caesar salad.
 I also add plenty of Parmesan.

-If you haven’t been convinced yet to join the raw brussels sprouts club, definitely try this salad.
+This is a salad that you can serve as an entree or side dish.
+If you haven’t been convinced yet to join the raw brussels sprouts club, definitely try this recipe.
+Using them for a salad just makes it more special than the usual lettuce options.

 What’s In A Caesar Salad?